foolhorse/AndroidLightFrameView/README.md

 </me.machao.lightframeview.LightFrameView>
 ```

-All we need to do is using `LightFrameView` wrap your normal `View`.
+All you need to do is applying `LightFrameView` to wrap your normal `View`.

-As we can see , `LightFrameView` support some xml attributes, you can check it here:
+As you can see , `LightFrameView` supports certain `XML` attributes which you can check in here:
 [attrs.xml](https://github.com/foolhorse/AndroidLightFrameView/blob/master/lightframeview/src/main/res/values/attrs.xml)

-we can also change some behavior of `LightFrameView` through Java code :
+You are also able to change some behaviors of `LightFrameView` through Java code:

 ```Java
 lightFrameView.setEffectsEnable(!lightFrameView.isEffectsEnabled());
 ```

-ok, let have some fun, make some vapor wave effects. lol.
+OK, let's have some fun and make some vapor wave effects. lol.

 ![vaporwave](https://raw.githubusercontent.com/foolhorse/AndroidLightFrameView/master/art/vaporwave.gif)